thelounge/thelounge.github.io/_guides/znc.md

 ## Connect to multiple networks

-For each IRC server connected in ZNC, you will need a separate IRC server connection in The Lounge.
+For each IRC server connected through ZNC, you will need a separate IRC server connection in The Lounge.
 This is a limitation of the IRC protocol and cannot be solved by ZNC.

 In order to connect, you will need to specify the server you want to use in the username field.